To Kill a Clown: Plot

 The next day, which happens to be the Fourth of July, American Legionnaires ceremoniously present Ritchie with a flag to honor his deceased father, a colonel, as part of an annual ritual.
 Afterward, while Timothy continues to move the rocks, Lily goes to Ritchie's house to talk.
 When she admits she is lonely, Ritchie asks if it is because of Timothy and promises that the situation will soon be different.
 She asks Ritchie's opinion of her and he says she needs a man, not a boy, who will bring her "peace and pleasure" that she has never known.
 Lily agrees that her soul is starved and, as Ritchie confides to her a story about a little girl he knew as a child, she removes her clothing, angering Ritchie.
 When she begs him to let them leave, he yells at her, forcing her to retreat, naked, to the beach house.
 Ritchie then shouts at Timothy, who has removed his shirt in the hot sun, and tells him to put it back on and button it up.
 Almost incoherently, he bellows that buttons are the difference between wild savages and civilization.

 That night, still out of control, Ritchie prays for God to kill his enemies and burn them.
 He begs, "Bring fire on them!" and, as if on cue, a fireworks display commences, causing Ritchie to rejoice in sardonic glee.
 Meanwhile, Timothy pens up a dog and tries to barricade himself and Lily in the beach house.
-In retaliation, Ritchie shouts an attack command to the dogs and while Timothy fends off one dog, Lily manages to stab the other dog to death.
+In retaliation, Ritchie shouts an attack command to the dogs and while Timothy fends off one of the dogs, Lily manages to stab the dog attacking him to death.
 Soon after, Ritchie gains entrance through a window and he and Timothy fight in the dark.
 Their struggling ends and Ritchie, lying on the ground exhausted, catches his breath.
 Near him lies Timothy, who, between bursts of fireworks, relives moments from his recent past.
 Shortly after, Lily announces that Timothy is dead.